acasmith/tiberius/README.md

 node tiberius
 ```

-"Tiberius ready!" is logged to the console on a successful launch.
+"Tiberius ready!" will be logged to the console on a successful launch.